dagross/capstone/readme.md

 Results of data augmentations are noticeable good.
 Basically, trying to detect fake images or fake part of images, we are trying to detect augmentations, with help of other augmentations I am applying to my dataset.
 So, despite minor success with "easy" fakes and "mid" fakes, summary shows, that "hard" fakes are more challenging for model.

-## Next steps:
+## Next steps
 I would definitely want to apply Photo Forensics approach to detect modified parts of the images.
-This method looks very promising, although its implementation requires understanding of photo algorithms and math behind, it looks very promising. https://farid.berkeley.edu/downloads/publications/wifs17.pdf
+This method looks very promising, although its implementation requires understanding of photo algorithms and math behind. https://farid.berkeley.edu/downloads/publications/wifs17.pdf

 ## Conclusions
 As it was specified in the problem statement, model results exceeds baseline accuracy (**0.529**)  with accuracy at **0.585**.
 A **~5.6** percent increase at fake detecting accuracy could significantly improve antifake algorithms.
 We recommend our company stakeholders using this model, however, as there is still a mistake in 41% of classifications, most optimal solution would be to implement it first on a small testing campaigns, to deeply analyze model effectiveness.

+Separate table with results
+Links to the sections